-- (a) any equipment, machine, device or thing the worker is to use or operate is likely to endanger themselves or another worker - (b) the physical condition of the workplace or the part thereof in which they work or is to work is likely to endanger themselves - (b.1) workplace violence is likely to endanger themselves; or - (c) any equipment, machine, device or thing they are to use or operate or the physical condition of the workplace or the part thereof in which they work or are to work is in contravention of this Act or the regulations and such contravention is likely to endanger themselves or another worker.
+- Any equipment, machine, device or thing the worker is to use or operate is likely to endanger themselves or another worker - The physical condition of the workplace or the part thereof in which they work or is to work is likely to endanger themselves - Workplace violence is likely to endanger themselves - Any equipment, machine, device or thing they are to use or operate or the physical condition of the workplace or the part thereof in which they work or are to work is in contravention of this Act or the regulations and such contravention is likely to endanger themselves or another worker.
 R.S.O.
 1990, c O.1, s.
-43 (3).

-Note: Due to the complexity of the refusal process, a principal/supervisor should contact the Health and Safety Officer immediately and in the meantime the employee should not be required to undertake the work that they consider unsafe.
+43 (3) - \Note: Due to the complexity of the refusal process, an Administrator(s)/immediate Supervisor should contact the Health and Safety Officer immediately and in the meantime the employee should not be required to undertake the work that they consider unsafe.